 Hire the Krupp Law Firm as soon as possible after a car accident, and we will protect and help you get reimbursed for your losses and fully compensated for your injuries.
 If you already gave a statement to the insurance company, we can still help you as we know what to do and how to handle every situation from our years of experience.

 9. What Types of Car Insurance Should I have?

 The same concept applies to Uninsured Motorist Coverage as you may be hit by a person who does not have any car insurance at all.
 Uninsured motorist cases happen all the time.
-You can cover yourself and your family members by purchasing more than the minimum of uninsured motorist liability limits on your insurance policy.
-If you are hit by an uninsured motorist, the St. Louis car accident lawyers at Krupp Law Firm can help get you an insurance recovery to fully compensate you and your family members or friends riding with you.
+You can cover yourself and your family members by purchasing more than the minimum uninsured motorist liability limits on your insurance policy.
+If you are hit by an uninsured motorist, we can help get you an insurance recovery to fully compensate you and your family members or friends riding with you.

 10. Settlement vs. Lawsuit